cleon1699/website/readme.md

 My first experience with technology training in a classroom setting was a one-day course at the local community college called "Computers for Kids."
 The learning plan involved pairing students up to disassemble a working desktop PC in the morning and then reassemble it after lunch.
 If everything worked at the end of the day, the class was considered a success.

 It’s remarkable to witness how far we’ve come, and I understand how different these experiences can be for many of us.

+My hope for this webpage is to create a space where I can capture some of my knowledge and share it with others.
+This may help people avoid the mistakes I've made while allowing them to learn the lessons those experiences taught me.